Ella Mae Edwards, Youngstown, Ohio

-The daughter of Monselas Hutchinson and Gladys Davis, she was born on July 20, 1944 in Fayetteville, North Carolina.
+The daughter of Monselas Hutchinson and Gladys Davis was born on July 20, 1944 in Fayetteville, North Carolina.

 She was a longtime member of Church of God in True Holiness where she was a secretary and Sunday School teacher.

-Mrs.Edwards is survived by her children, Susan Davis and Sheryl Edwards; her grandchildren, Marion Chan’Taye Edwards, Leiloni Aquilla Edwards and Domonique Simeone Edwards (whom she reared) and Darneishia Fayth Scott and her great-granchildren, Arkaisa Murray, Shan’Drea Michelle Watson and Micah Alex Edwards.
-She also leaves two siblings, Ernest and Henry (Jessica) Moody; two very special aunts, Roberta Chapman and Minnie Davis and a host of relatives and friends.
+Mrs.Edwards is survived by her children Susan Davis and Sheryl Edwards.
+Her Grandchildren Marion Chan’Taye Edwards, Leiloni Aquilla Edwards and Domonique Simeone Edwards (whom she reared) and Darneishia Fayth Scott.
+Her Great-Granchildren Arkaisa Murray, Shan’Drea Michelle Watson, and Micah Alex Edwards.
+She also leaves two siblings Ernest and Henry (Jessica) Moody.
+Two very special Aunts Roberta Chapman and Minnie Davis and a host of relatives and friends.

-She was preceded in death by her parents; her grandmother who reared her Basella Davis; her husband; her grandson, Monselas Antjuan Davis (whom she reared); her siblings, Wilbur Wade, Ernestine Moody and Thomas Davis and her aunts, Lillie Mae Mclaurin and Annie Mae Belton and Rosetta Mclaurin.
+She was preceded in death by her parents, her grandmother who reared her Basella Davis, her husband, her grandson Monselas Antjuan Davis (whom she reared), her siblings Wilbur Wade, Ernestine Moody and Thomas Davis, her Aunts Lillie Mae Mclaurin and Annie Mae Belton and Rosetta Mclaurin.

 For the health and safety of everyone, we ask that guests do not linger at the funeral home or church after viewing.